Maple Shade High School

-Maple Shade High School is a comprehensive community public high school that serves students in seventh through twelfth grades from Maple Shade Township, in Burlington County, New Jersey, United States, operating as the lone secondary school of the Maple Shade School District.
+Maple Shade High School is a comprehensive community public high school that serves students in seventh through twelfth grades from Maple Shade Township, in Burlington County, in the U.S. state of New Jersey, operating as the lone secondary school of the Maple Shade School District.

-As of the 2021–22 school year, the school had an enrollment of 888 students and 82.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.8:1.
-There were 219 students (24.7% of enrollment) eligible for free lunch and 54 (6.1% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 946 students and 78.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.1:1.
+There were 343 students (36.3% of enrollment) eligible for free lunch and 104 (11.0% of students) eligible for reduced-cost lunch.

 History

 Prior to the school's opening in 1972, the township's students had attended Merchantville High School in neighboring Camden County for 40 years.
-With the loss of Maple Shade students, the Merchantville School District closed its high school after the end of the 1971-72 school year and started sending its students to Pennsauken High School for grades nine through twelve.
+With the loss of Maple Shade students, the Merchantville School District closed its high school after the end of the 1971–72 school year and started sending its students to Pennsauken High School for grades nine through twelve.